 Simon advises on major systems procurements, telecoms network roll-outs and other technology related projects.
 Simon regularly advises on e-commerce, data protection and telecommunications privacy including emerging legal issues.
 He is also on the editorial board of silicon.com.
 He has served on Intellect’s Outsourcing Group Committee and is general counsel of AccountAbility, a think tank dedicated to accountability and sustainable development.
 He is deeply involved in the firm’s CSR, diversity, environmental and pro bono initiatives.
 Simon serves a range of sectors including financial services, technology & technology & communications, property and retail on complex and innovative deals

-Janet is involved in setting the IT strategy for the firm and works closely with partners and fee earners in developing client-facing solutions.
+Janet is Chairman of the Legal IT Forum 2013.
+She is involved in setting the IT strategy for the firm and works closely with partners and fee earners in developing client-facing solutions.
 Janet qualified with the Institute of Personnel Management and completed an MBA specialising in competitive advantage in the legal profession.
 She established a legal consultancy in 1991 and lists many of the top 100 legal practices among her clients.

 Janet has extensive experience in all aspects of technology and its use by the legal profession.
 She has published a variety of articles on technology and the law.
 She is known for a more controversial approach to the use of IT and its love affair with the legal profession and believes people are more important than technology.